raspberrypilearning/weather-station-guide/temp-probe.md

 The first line reports whether the data is valid or not - so a `YES` means we have valid data.
 The second line reports the recorded temperature.
 In this case we have a recorded value of 22062.

-This temperature might seem pretty high - but it's recorded in millicelsius (1000th of a degree).
-To conert this to celcius you'll need to divide it by 1000.
+This temperature might seem pretty high, but it's recorded in millicelsius (1000th of a degree).
+To convert this to celsius, you'll need to divide it by 1000.

 Here is some sample code to show you one way of accessing the temperature.